 It is a good idea to call your insurance broker and shop around a few weeks prior to closing.

 Finally, it is important to mention that your fees can vary depending on the property, location and situation.
-We’d be happy to give you a more accurate estimate.
+Contact the Deeded team and we’d be happy to give you a more accurate estimate.